OxMarco/RogueCaptivePortal/README.md

 I use it with a power bank, choosing a smaller board and a micro LiPo battery it can be made even more portable.<br>
 ![ESP8266 with a power bank](https://image.ibb.co/bwiWuo/IMG_2368.jpg)
-## ToDo
-### Software-side
-Intercept HTTPS, create an admin login system to prevent unwanted users to see the logs.
-### Hardware-side
-Increment WiFi range, (eventually) add a buzzer

 ## Credits
 Based on the *ESPortal project* by Corey Harding www.legacysecuritygroup.com<br>
 I kept the license on as most of the code is theirs.